lokanta/lokanta.github.io/_posts/2024-11-25-ai-government.md

 Thus the downward spiral accelerates: government gets worse, so its capacity to improve is undermined, so more AI is used, which makes it worse still.
 The enshittification of government.

-When it gets too bad, will people get that they have been hoodwinked, and realize that humans must remain forever the agents of human destiny?
-Some, surely.
+Will there come a time when people get that they have been hoodwinked, and realize that humans must remain forever the agents of human destiny?
+For some, surely.
 But I fear it will be too late, and perhaps not even then.
 Rather, the sentiment will shift to, “Who even needs a government anyway?
 [What has the government ever done for us?](https://www.youtube.com/watch?v=ExWfh6sGyso)” We will replace the very idea of government with a fantasy of machine utopia.

 Let us march crisply towards our glorious future, “[all watched over by machines of loving grace](https://web.archive.org/web/20211125232026/http://www.brautigan.net/graphics/machines/machines-loudspeaker.gif)”.
 Of course, it won’t be “our” future, exactly.
 We will be just another inefficiency, soon to be optimized away, or retained only [at the pleasure of the machine](https://en.wikipedia.org/wiki/I_Have_No_Mouth%2C_and_I_Must_Scream).